I. Election Records

 17 V.S.A. § 2150(a)(7).

 Registration records shall be opened to inspection by any registered voter.
 Va.
 Code Ann. § 24.2-444.
 However, no voter registration record containing an individual's Social Security number shall be made available for inspection or copying by anyone.
 Id.
 No voter registration record containing the residence address of an individual who has furnished a post office box address shall be made available for inspection or copying.
 Id.
-Registration records are open for inspection, but the Code does not guarantee the right to copy those records.
+Registration records are open for inspection at the office of the general registrar, but the Code does not guarantee the right to copy those records.

 Certified abstracts of votes are subject to the Act, but the provisions of the Act do not apply until the results have been finally determined.
 Va.
 Code Ann. § 24.2-677.
 High school election votes need not be disclosed, based on a very broad reading of the scholastic records exclusion.
 Wall v.
 Fairfax County Sch.
 Bd., 252 Va.
 156, 475 S.E.2d 803 (1996).